Opened 13 years ago

 Change History (6)

-Status: newclosed
+status: newclosed

 We don't support setting positioning on the content element inside a dialog.
 You could try using the layout plugin on a child of the content div.
 Feel free to discuss possible solutions on the forum if you have ideas.

-Replying to scott.gonzalez:
+Replying to [comment:1 scott.gonzalez]:

 We don't support setting positioning on the content element inside a dialog.
 You could try using the layout plugin on a child of the content div.
 Feel free to discuss possible solutions on the forum if you have ideas.

 I wasn't asking for solutions.
-I already have work-arounds, including the one posted above and the use of an inner-wrapper div.
+I already have work-arounds, including the one posted above ''and'' the use of an inner-wrapper div.
 I posted a ticket because this is an obvious (and simple) deficiency in the widget's code, which I assumed there would be interest in addressing.
 I'm quite surprised that a major weakness in a key widget would be excused with "we don't support positioning".

 I guess I'll have to fix it myself.
-Unfortunately it will take me much longer than the 10 minutes it would take the authors of the widget, but so be it.
+Unfortunately it will take ''me'' much longer than the 10 minutes it would take the authors of the widget, but so be it.

-Resolution: wontfix
+resolution: wontfix

-Status: closedreopened
+status: closedreopened

-Replying to jquery-dev:
+Replying to [comment:2 jquery-dev]:

+Replying to [comment:1 scott.gonzalez]: > We don't support setting positioning on the content element inside a dialog.
+You could try using the layout plugin on a child of the content div.
+Feel free to discuss possible solutions on the forum if you have ideas.
 I wasn't asking for solutions.
-I already have work-arounds, including the one posted above and the use of an inner-wrapper div.
+I already have work-arounds, including the one posted above ''and'' the use of an inner-wrapper div.
 I posted a ticket because this is an obvious (and simple) deficiency in the widget's code, which I assumed there would be interest in addressing.
 I'm quite surprised that a major weakness in a key widget would be excused with "we don't support positioning".
+I guess I'll have to fix it myself.
+Unfortunately it will take ''me'' much longer than the 10 minutes it would take the authors of the widget, but so be it.

 OK, I found the error and submitted a patch.
 As expected, the bug was really in the Resizables widget, not Dialog.
 The root cause was a logic error in the alsoResize subroutine that applied 'position' to child elements of the main resizable element.
 This bug would have affected any use-case like this - not just the dialog.